Categories: Projects and equipment; Commerce and business

 The most desired "super tools" after the basics are a power hammer,

-and a 2"x72" belt sander.
+powered hydraulic press, and a belt sander.

 The hammer would be useful for shaping silver and gold ingots

-so it's a worthy investment regardless.
+so it's a worthy investment.

 DIY versions of these are quite the rage among